AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * **Limited [!DNL Insights] login accounts**: The [!DNL Insights] login now supports only one account per customer. (fixed 8/16)

 ### Additional Enhancements and fixed issues

+* The _Add Assets_ popup is now localized as expected. <!-- GS-3834 -->

+* Issues with the scaling of the Meta ads experience template have been resolved. <!-- GS-4174 -->

+* Text fields in the CSV export file for multi-part emails are now ordered as expected. <!-- GS-4013 -->

+* The [!DNL Content] search field no longer disappears when a user repeatedly presses the **Backspace** key to erase search field text.  <!-- GS-4543 -->

+* GenStudio now loads users as expected when a collaborator adds an @ mention to a comment.
+Previously, GenStudio did not load users and displayed this error: `Unable to load users.
+Refresh the page`. <!-- GS-4113 -->

+* GenStudio no longer displays the **Something went wrong** message when an editor clicks **Select content** during email creation in the prompt area. <!-- GS-4879 -->

 * The _Experience Detail_ page feed placement name now specifies Facebook or Instagram feed. (fixed 8/16)